 No longer just a staple of business centers, airport terminals and the occasional basement, carpet tiles are an increasingly popular option for those looking for an alternative to traditional wall-to-wall carpeting.
-Its tile-like properties allow users to create their own customized carpet designs, combining a variety of shapes, textures, materials, gradients, sizes, colors and patterns, ranging from the size of area rugs all the way to full rooms.
+Their tile-like properties allow users to create their own customized carpet designs, combining a variety of shapes, textures, materials, gradients, sizes, colors and patterns, ranging from the size of area rugs all the way to full rooms.
 As an added bonus, this modular carpet option allows for an incredibly easy DIY installation process.

 How to Pick a Carpet Tile Design